shakes76/PatternFlow/recognition/MySolution/s4484282_task_1/README.md

 The models are also available in the standard format as zip files.

-If you don't want to do that, then you can verify the integrity of the accuracy of the models when they were tested using the Google [Colab document](https://colab.research.google.com/drive/1YwaXD-fa3LNqCvG4Pb1gB-krDDrrUhF-?usp=sharing)
+Note that this model was largely developed and tested using google Colab.
+As such, you can verify the originality of the document, the integrity of the training and testing outcomes by viewing the [Colab document](https://colab.research.google.com/drive/1YwaXD-fa3LNqCvG4Pb1gB-krDDrrUhF-?usp=sharing) without the need to run the scripts.
+Note however that you will not have access my google drive, so you'll need to setup your own with the same training dataset offered by UQ.

 # Regular Unet model output